Further Comments on Yablo's Construction: Elementary Cells

-In particular, we have to pay attention that there are no escape possibilities, see Definition \ref{Definition Escape} (page \pageref{Definition Escape}). \xDH In addition, we require that this is possible using only the contradiction cells of this type.
-This prevents ``cheating'', where the ``real'' work is done by some other type of cell. \xDH We will impose syntactical limitations on the formulas attached to the nodes in the cells. \xEj
+(C2) Both branches will have to lead to new contradiction cells if $ \xfA x \xfA = \xdF $ (or $ \xfA x \xfA = \xbx).$ \xDH We require that it is possible to construct a structure $S$ with such cells starting, say at $x_{0}$ such that $ \xfA x_{0} \xfA = \xdT $ and $ \xfA x_{0} \xfA = \xdF $ are contradictory (classically), i.e. $ \xfA x_{0} \xfA = \xbx $ using our truth value $ \xbx.$ In particular, we have to pay attention that there are no escape possibilities, see Definition \ref{Definition Escape} (page \pageref{Definition Escape}). \xDH In addition, we require that this is possible using only the contradiction cells of this type.
+This prevents ``cheating'', where the ``real'' work is done by some other type of cell. \xDH We impose syntactical limitations on the formulas attached to the nodes in the cells see Section \ref{Section Outline} (page \pageref{Section Outline}), (1.1). \xDH These cells will be part of larger structures, so we have to consider their ``environment'', in particular they must not permit escape paths by a suitable choice of cases, see Definition \ref{Definition Escape} (page \pageref{Definition Escape}). \xEj